-Youth Photographic Award and Short Film Prize
+Youth Photographic Award & Short Film Prize

-Youth Photographic Award and Short Film Prize 2025
+Youth Photographic Award and Short Film Prize 2026

-The 2025 exhibition will be held at the Woollahra Gallery at Redleaf from Wednesday 27 August to Sunday 14 September 2025.
+The Woollahra Youth Photographic Award and Short Film Prize 2026 will be exhibited at the Woollahra Gallery at Redleaf from Wednesday 26 August to Sunday 20 September 2026.

 Categories and Prizes